-The expenditure charged to Premises costs line in the CIES during the year in relation to the property leases was £821,077 inclusive of service charges (2022/23: £721,178).
+The expenditure charged to the Premises Costs line in the CIES during the year in relation to the property leases was £433,819 inclusive of rents paid, service charges, insurances, etc. (2023/24: £821,077).

 The PCC Group also utilises Multi-Functional Devices (combined photocopier, printer and scanners) through operating leases.
-The PCC Group has a 5-year contract with Konica Minolta, which was renewed in January 2022.
-Expenditure on these leases (excluding copy charges) during the year was £29,047.
-(2022/23: £44,496).
+Expenditure on these leases (excluding copy charges) during the year was £27,844 (2023/24: £29,047).

-The tables below show the future current minimum lease payments for both premises and MFDs.
+The tables below show the future current minimum lease payments for both premises and MFDs: